-Sandra Feinzig is a senior advisor for The Asia Foundation in Afghanistan.
+Sandra Feinzig is a senior advisor for The Asia Foundation.
 She is a lawyer with over thirty years of legal experience in the United States and over sixteen years in international law and development.
 She previously worked for The Asia Foundation in Afghanistan as director of the Women’s Empowerment Program and deputy country representative.

 Prior to her work at the Foundation, Feinzig worked with national legal aid organizations and UNICEF in Cambodia, was Rule of Law officer in the transitional regions in the Sudan with UNDP, and has completed over ten assignments as a legal advisor for various reform projects in Afghanistan.
 She also completed three missions with the American Bar Association, Rule of Law Initiative, Middle East and North Africa (MENA) division in Jordan, Lebanon, and Tunisia.